Think you know what your SI joint is doing in your yoga practice? Think again.

 Basic statements about the SI joint

 - The basic descriptions of sacral movement make it seem like the sacrum pivots, nods, or tilts forward and backward.
-Although that is not completely false, it is far from the ridiculously complex nature of the movement at this joint.
+That is far from the ridiculously complex nature of the movement at this joint.

-- Most people do not feel their SI joint specifically move while doing yoga, however, those that are hypermobile are more likely to feel it.
-You might create space or something that feels good in your body, which is fine, but that doesn’t mean it’s your SI joint alone.
+- Most people do not feel their sacroiliac joint specifically move while doing yoga.
+However, those who are hypermobile are more likely to feel it.
+You might create space or something that feels good in your body.
+But, that doesn’t mean it’s your sacroiliac joint alone.

 - This joint needs stability, hence the large number of ligamentous structures surrounding it, preventing us from moving it too much.

-That’s not to say that anecdotal information and experience isn’t valuable, it is.
-We should use it and you should use it in your practice based on YOUR experience.
-I do believe that we have done enough yoga and worked with enough students to be aware of situations in yoga where we are most likely putting additional pressure into the SI joints.
+That’s not to say that anecdotal experience isn’t valuable, it is.
+Use it in your practice based on YOUR experience.
+I’ve done enough yoga and worked with enough students to be aware of situations in yoga where we are likely putting additional pressure into the sacroiliac joints.
 We should be careful in those places.